aamirzainab/aamirzainab.github.io/_pages/about.md

 ---

 Hi!
-I am a first year PhD in Computer Science at Stony Brook University, advised by Prof. Dongyoon Lee in COMPAS Lab.
+I am a second year PhD in Computer Science at Stony Brook University, advised by [Prof. Dongyoon Lee](https://www3.cs.stonybrook.edu/~dongyoon/).
 My areas of interest are software security and engineering.
 I completed my undergraduate from Lahore University of Management Sciences in Lahore, Pakistan.